 with $\delta=\left(\omega-n\right)\Delta t$ the phase lag and $n$ the mean motion.
 The phase lag $\delta$ is related to the effective specific tidal dissipation function $Q$ by $1/Q=\tan(2\delta)$ \citep{macdonald1964}.

-Because of the dependance in $r^{-6}$, the torque decreases strongly with the distance to the Sun. \cite{laskar2004a} concluded that the tidal dissipation in the long-term rotation of Mars has an effect on the obliquity inferior to $0.002\degree$ in $10\MYR$.
-We estimate this torque for Ceres and Vesta and compare with the one for Mars in table \ref{tab:tides}.
-The values of $k_2$ and $Q$ used for the estimation of the torque are the ones used by \cite{rambaux2011} for Ceres and by \cite{bills2011} for Vesta.
-The ratio of the torque on the rotation angular momentum is respectively about $1000$ and $10000$ times weaker for Ceres and Vesta than for Mars, for which the effect can be already considered as weak \citep{laskar2004a}.
+Because of the dependence in $r^{-6}$, the torque decreases strongly with the distance to the Sun. \cite{laskar2004a} concluded that the tidal dissipation in the long-term rotation of Mars has an effect on the obliquity inferior to $0.002\degree$ in $10\MYR$.
+We estimate this torque for Ceres and Vesta and compare these values with that for Mars in table \ref{tab:tides}.
+The values of $k_2$ and $Q$ used for the estimation of the torque are those used by \cite{rambaux2011} for Ceres and by \cite{bills2011} for Vesta.
+The ratio of the torque on the rotation angular momentum is respectively about $1000$ and $10000$ times weaker for Ceres and Vesta than for Mars, for which the effect can already be considered weak \citep{laskar2004a}.
 Therefore, the solar tidal dissipation for Ceres and Vesta was not considered.